This site is intended for U.S. healthcare professionals.

 Due to the potential for neurologic toxicity, including ICANS, patients receiving ELREXFIO are at risk of depressed level of consciousness.
 Advise patients not to drive or operate heavy or potentially dangerous machinery for 48 hours after completing each of the 2 step-up doses and the first treatment dose within the ELREXFIO step-up dosing schedule and in the event of new onset of any neurologic toxicity symptoms until symptoms resolve.

-REMS: ELREXFIO is available only through a restricted program called the ELREXFIO REMS because of the risks of CRS and neurologic toxicity, including ICANS.
+REMS: ELREXFIO is available only through a restricted program under a REMS called the ELREXFIO REMS because of the risks of CRS and neurologic toxicity, including ICANS.

 Hepatotoxicity: ELREXFIO can cause hepatotoxicity.
 In the clinical trial, elevated ALT occurred in 36% of patients, with Grade 3 or 4 ALT elevation occurring in 3.8%; elevated AST occurred in 40% of patients, with Grade 3 or 4 AST elevation occurring in 6%.
 Grade 3 or 4 total bilirubin elevations occurred in 0.5% of patients.
 Liver enzyme elevation can occur with or without concurrent CRS.